yangzi334/BrainTumorClassification/README.md

 # Brain tumor classification

-This repository contains data and code for JMIR paper:
+This repository contains data and code for the JMIR paper:
 # Trade-off Analysis of Classical and Deep Learning Models for Robust Brain Tumor Detection

 #Project Main Structure
 - 1: Methods - Data Description, Data Preprocessing, Model designing, and Model Training.
-- 2: Results - Training behavior and Convergence analysis, Train and Validation data performance, Generalization test on unseen data within and across domains, Visual interpretation via Saliency Map.
+- 2: Results - Training behavior and Convergence analysis, Train and Validation data performance, Generalization on unseen data (within-domain and cross-domain), and Visual Interpretation via Saliency Maps.
-- 3: Disuccions - Priniciple findings, Limitatons, etc.
+- 3: Disuccions - Priniciple findings, Limitatons, Future Work, etc.

-The project's details can be found in the paper.
+For full project details, please refer to the paper.

 ## How to run
-1: Install dependencies
+1: Install Dependencies
 Run: pip install -r requirements.txt
 Alternatively, install libraries directly as they appear in the notebooks.

-2: Run preprocessing.ipynb (Corresponding with the Data Preprocessing step based on the main dataset, the details of the Data processing are in the paper)
+2: Preprocessing the Primary Dataset
+Run preprocessing.ipynb to preprocess the primary dataset(T1-weighted MRI) Detailed data preprocessing steps are described in the paper.

+3: Train Models
+Run the following notebooks to train each model:
-3: Run training model files, including: SVM_HOG.ipynb, ResNet18.ipynb, Vit_B_16.ipynb, and SimCLR.ipynb
+SVM_HOG.ipynb, ResNet18.ipynb, Vit_B_16.ipynb, and SimCLR.ipynb

+4: Generate Evaluation Figures
-4: Run evaluation_figure.ipynb, to show the figures comparison across four models, including 'training accuracy and validation accuracy', 'training loss and validation loss', 'training time' .
+Run evaluation_figure.ipynb to produce comparison figures for the four models, including:
+'training accuracy and validation accuracy', 'training loss and validation loss', 'training time' .

+5: Test on Unseen Primary-domain data
+Run test_unseen_within_domain.ipynb to generate:
-5: Run test_unseen_within_domain.ipynb, to show the classification table, confusion matrices, and saliency maps for each of model on the unseen test data within the main domain.
+Classification tables, Confusion matrices, Saliency maps for all models using the unseen test data within the primary dataset.

-Note: from step 1 to step 5, we done the training and validation and testing based on the main dataset, from the next step, we start to work on external image data.
+Note: From step 1 to 5 focus on the primary dataset.
+From step 6 onward, the workflows uses the cross-dataset for external evaluation.

+6: Check for Image Leakage
-6: Run 'check image leakage.ipynb' to use phash algorithm to compare each external image with training images, any viusally identical or nearly identical images were removed from the external dataset.
+Run 'check image leakage.ipynb' to use the perceptual hash(phash) algorithm to compare each cross-dataset image with training images.
+Any viusally identical or nearly identical images were removed from the cross-dataset.

+7: Preprocessing the Cross-Dataset
-7: Run preprocessing_external.ipynb, to preprocess the external image data, such as grouping them into 'tumor' and 'non-tumor', to maintain consistency with the structure of the main dataset.
+Run preprocessing_external.ipynb to preprocess the cross-dataset image, grouping images into 'tumor' and 'non-tumor', categories to maintain consistency with the structure of the primary dataset.

+8: Evaluate Cross-Domain Generalization
-8: Run test_unseen_across_domains.ipynb, to evaluate all models on the external datasets without retraining to better reflect real-world deployment.
+Run test_unseen_across_domains.ipynb to evaluate all models on the cross-dataset without retraining, simulating real-world deployment conditions.

-## data availability
+## Data availability
 All fine-tuned model files and multiple appendixes and the raw brain tumor image datasets used in this study are openly available on Zenodo at the following DOI: [https://zenodo.org/uploads/16749990]
 All code used in this study, along with a detailed README.md file explaining how to reproduce the results, is available on GitHub: https://github.com/yangzi334/BrainTumorClassification